Rose-njeru/Ad-s_Campaign/README.md

 ## Recomendations

-+ The marketing team should focus more on running ads for  campaign  level 3 since it is generating more purchases.
++ The marketing team should focus more on running ads for campaign level 3 since it generates more purchases.
 + The target group should be males aged 30-34.
-+ More ads should be run on people's interest codes between 26-50 since they'll spend less and generate more purchases
++ Focus on people's interest with codes between 26-50 since they'll spend less and generate more purchases